"Let us light the way to the house of your dreams!"

 Home Why Choose Us Agents Profile Contact Us Heart of the Matter

-Ways to Increase Your FICO Score for Home Buying
+Ways to Raise Your FICO Score for Home Buying

-The Fair Isaac Company calculates your FICO score on the summary of your complete credit history.
-The score ranges from 300 to 850, with most people normally having a score of 650.
+A FICO score is a review of your years of credit history based on an instrument developed by Fair Isaac and Company.
+The score ranges from 300 to 850, with the majority of people traditionally having a score of 600.
 Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
-A low score is just that and often means you can't get a decent interest rate.
-Some of the factors in reviewing your FICO score are:
+A low score is just that and often means you can't get credit extended to you in the form of a mortgage loan.
+Some of the factors in summing up your FICO score include:

 • Credit Inquiries — Do you have too many open accounts?